clearlyyy/sfml-gui/HOW_TO_CREATE_WIDGET.md

     }
 ```

+---

 ### Conclusion
 Other than that, the rest is up to you.
 The SFWIDGET base class only handles positioning, size, drawing and managing the widget by assigning each widget created an ID.
 I highly recommend taking a look at sf_widget.h before making your own widget.

 I Recommend taking a look at ```label.hpp```, this is as simple as it gets for a widget.

+Side note, each SFWIDGET has a pointer to the main sf::RenderWindow under the name SF_WINDOW